aaabbb4325/Wav3/README.md

 Wav3 not working?
 Join the [discord](https://discord.gg/gDby3vkCtJ) and create a ticket

-## contibutors
+## Contibutors
+# All contibutors will be credited here
+AnonymousPerson (aaabbb4325) - Owner
-If you wish to contribute please join the [discord](https://discord.gg/gDby3vkCtJ) it makes it way easier for me to verify that you arent trolling
+> If you wish to contribute please join the [discord](https://discord.gg/gDby3vkCtJ) it makes it way easier for me to verify that you arent trolling
 > if you cant join the discord for whatever reason create a issue and ill help you from there